By: The Editors

 My work comes out a tradition of American abstraction, with artists like Mark Rothko and Franz Kline.
 There’s, of course, a lot of art-world verbiage we could use to describe that, but I think part of the reason I was chosen for this PDX project is that my work tends to bridge the art world and pop culture.
 A lot of people will see things they’re familiar with in the work — references to 8- and 16-bit video games, 3-D modeling, Minecraft and Super Mario Brothers, the stickers you find on the bottom of skateboards.
 These are just some of the pop-culture references that are woven into my work.

-Kites are one of the most fascinating visual motifs in your work. are kites.
+Kites are one of the most fascinating visual motifs in your work.
 Can you tell us a little about this particular mode of expression?

 I’ve worked with them since art school, when I’d build kites to fly in the park across the street from my studio.
 This element is really important to me personally as a symbol of my childhood and my relationship with my parents.
 My father used to build kites himself.
 It’s also this beautiful pan-cultural object that allows people from diverse backgrounds to appreciate my work; 20 years later I'm still using this little object because I can use it in so many different ways to speak to so many different people.